senichimaro/poc-apollo-graph-server/README.md

 module.exports = typeDefs;
 ```

+## Basic Apollo Server

 Then, It follows an Express.js Server Pattern.
-Then, set it up alike.
+So, set it up alike.

 ```js
 const { ApolloServer } = require("apollo-server");